 bio

 His studies included visiting exhibition programs, artist lectures, seminars, and work across most contemporary artistic media, such as printmaking, painting, drawing, 3D art, video, sound, performance art, sculpture (using wood, plaster, clay, and metal), as well as textiles and fabrics.
-Over time, his artworks have become increasingly influenced by a conceptual approach that informs not only the materials chosen but also the working methods.
 Partly inspired by prose and literature, as well as critical and art historical studies, his main medium is installation, often resembling a liminal space between a site of exploration and an expressive collection of props, costumes, and other requisites.
+Being rooted in conceptual, analytical and reflexive art practices, however, Ferstl has developed recently towards recalling deeper engagement with visual and sensorial aspects of the respective medium.

 In his scholarly work, Ferstl’s research interests encompass exhibition histories and notions of art, particularly since the beginning of modernity in the late 19th century, as well as large-scale exhibitions of the 20th and 21st centuries.
 He focuses on the materialization of cultural-political agendas in the arts, with specific emphasis on reform politics, avant-garde artist circles, alternative art movements, art educational practices, utopian thought, and mass art events.
-He is currently dedicated to the analysis of documenta fifteen and other socially engaged larger exhibitions, such as the Johannesburg Biennial II.
-Thus, as part of his (Western) art history studies at a Taiwanese university, Ferstl engages with various art historical subjects from their very early stages, as well as developing foundational knowledge in Eastern art history.
+He is currently dedicated to the analysis of documenta fifteen and previous iterations in the light of contemporary leftist cultural art discourse.
+He is further engaging with notions of art, focusing on the critique of aestheticism, and a notion of the sensorial and semiological in hermeneutical art discourse.
+He is furthermore engaging with a PhD project at the intersection of practical and aesthetic formation with the working title ‘From Creative to Complex Thinking: A Contemporary Artist’s Handbook”.
+Thus, as part of his on-going art history studies, Ferstl engages with various art historical subjects from their very early stages.

 < back